 LAU Model African Union

-The Outreach and Civic Engagement department at LAU launched the first annual LAU Model African Union.
-Under the slogan “Agenda 2063-The Africa We Want”, the program included 300 delegates from 40 schools received the training in English in both LAU Byblos & Beirut including OLA Solidere with an LAU secretariat of 60 students.
-The final conference took place in February.
+The Outreach and Civic Engagement department at LAU launched the second annual LAU Model African Union.
+Under the slogan “With versatility and vitality…our leadership story continues”, the program included 300 delegates from 40 schools receiving the training in English virtually with an LAU secretariat of 60 students.

 Global Outreach & Leadership Development (G.O.L.D)

 The Outreach & Civic Engagement Department is organizing the Annual Global Outreach & Leadership Development (GOLD 2020) Conference which will take place at LAU New York August 3-7, 2020 under the theme of “GIVE”: Global Initiative for Volunteering & Engaging in support of SDGs”.

 “GIVE”: Global Initiative for Volunteering & Engaging in support of SDGs”